Hospice & Palliative Care in Gaston County

 What is the Cardinal Kids Program?

-The Cardinal Kids Program, created by Carolina Caring, is designed to support children from birth through young adulthood who are facing serious illnesses.
-The program aims to help families navigate the challenges of life-limiting conditions, focusing on improving the quality of life for both the child and their family as they manage symptoms and stress.
+The Cardinal Kids Program supports children from birth through young adulthood who are facing serious illnesses.
+Our pediatric palliative care program helps families navigate the challenges of life-limiting conditions, focusing on improving quality of life for both the child and their family while managing symptoms and stress.